Samuel Walker Houston: Death and legacy

 On November 19, 1945, Houston died at the age of 81, while staying in the home of his niece Constance Houston in Houston Texas.
 He was buried in Huntsville's Oakwood Cemetery where his father, Joshua Houston, Aunt Virginia Houston Wilson and namesake, Gen. Sam Houston are all interred.

 He was the namesake of Samuel W. Houston High School, which later became the Samuel Walker Houston Elementary School.

-In 1995, on the grounds of the old Samuel W. Houston Elementary School, the Huntsville Independent School District, along with the Huntsville Arts Commission and the high school's Ex-Students Association, commissioned artists Larry Zink and Monica Taylor to create The Dreamers, a monument to underscore the contributions made by the black community in the growth and development of Huntsville and Walker County was placed in front of the old facility, now renamed to the Samuel W. Houston Museum and Cultural Center.
+In 1995, on the grounds of the old Samuel W. Houston Elementary School, the Huntsville Independent School District, along with the Huntsville Arts Commission and the high school's Ex-Students Association, commissioned artists Larry Zink and Monica Taylor to create The Dreamers.
+This is a monument which celebrates the contribution made by the black community to the growth and development of Huntsville and Walker County, which was placed in front of the old facility, now renamed as the Samuel W. Houston Museum and Cultural Center.